2gathr/aObject/README.md

 		three: 'corge'
 	}
 );
-// currentObject will be {one: 'foo', two: {twoThree: 'corge', twoFour: 'waldo'}, three: 'fred'}
+// object will be {one: 'foo', two: {twoThree: 'corge', twoFour: 'waldo'}, three: 'fred'}
 objectAnalyzr.update(
 	{
 		one: 'foo',